open-guides/og-aws/README.md

     * and you can afford, manage, or negotiate its somewhat higher costs
     * ... then AWS is likely a good option for your company.
 * Each of those reasons above might point to situations where other services are preferable.
 In practice, many, if not most, tech startups as well as a number of modern large companies fit those criteria.
 (Many large enterprises are partly migrating internal infrastructure to Azure, Google Cloud, and AWS.)
-* 🚪**AWS vs. IaaS alternatives**: While AWS is the dominant IaaS provider (31% market share in [this 2016 estimate](https://www.srgresearch.com/articles/aws-remains-dominant-despite-microsoft-and-google-growth-surges)), there is significant of competition and alternatives that are better suited to some companies:
+* 🚪**AWS vs. IaaS alternatives:** While AWS is the dominant IaaS provider (31% market share in [this 2016 estimate](https://www.srgresearch.com/articles/aws-remains-dominant-despite-microsoft-and-google-growth-surges)), there is significant of competition and alternatives that are better suited to some companies:
     * The most significant direct competitor is [**Google Cloud**](https://cloud.google.com/).
 It arrived later to market than AWS, but has vast resources and is now used widely by many companies, including a few large ones.
 It is gaining market share.
 Not all AWS services have similar or analogous services in Google Cloud.
 And vice versa: In particular Google offers some more advanced machine learning-based services like the [Vision API](https://cloud.google.com/vision/).
 It’s not common to switch once you’re up and running, but it does happen: [Spotify migrated](http://www.wsj.com/articles/google-cloud-lures-amazon-web-services-customer-spotify-1456270951) from AWS to Google Cloud.
 There is more discussion [on Quora](https://www.quora.com/What-are-the-reasons-to-choose-AWS-over-Google-Cloud-or-vice-versa-for-a-high-traffic-web-application) about relative benefits.
     * [**Microsoft Azure**](https://azure.microsoft.com/en) is the de facto choice for companies and teams that are focused on a Microsoft stack.
     * In China, AWS’ footprint is relatively small.
 The market is dominated by Alibaba’s [Aliyun](https://intl.aliyun.com/).
     * Companies at (very) large scale may want to reduce costs by managing their own infrastructure.
 For example, [Dropbox migrated](https://news.ycombinator.com/item?id=11282948) to their own infrastructure.
     * Other cloud providers such as [Digital Ocean](https://www.digitalocean.com/) offer similar services, sometimes with greater ease of use, more personalized support, or lower cost.
 However, none of these match the breadth of products, mind-share, and market domination AWS now enjoys.
     * Traditional managed hosting providers such as [Rackspace](https://www.rackspace.com/) offer cloud solutions as well.
-* 🚪**AWS vs. PaaS**: If your goal is just to put up a single service that does something relatively simple, and you’re trying to minimize time managing operations engineering, consider a [platform-as-a-service](https://en.wikipedia.org/wiki/Platform_as_a_service) such as [Heroku](https://www.heroku.com/) The AWS approach to PaaS, Elastic Beanstalk, is arguably more complex, especially for simple use cases.
+* 🚪**AWS vs. PaaS:** If your goal is just to put up a single service that does something relatively simple, and you’re trying to minimize time managing operations engineering, consider a [platform-as-a-service](https://en.wikipedia.org/wiki/Platform_as_a_service) such as [Heroku](https://www.heroku.com/) The AWS approach to PaaS, Elastic Beanstalk, is arguably more complex, especially for simple use cases.
-* 🚪**AWS vs. web hosting**: If your main goal is to host a website or blog, and you don’t expect to be building an app or more complex service, you may wish consider one of the myriad of [web hosting services](https://www.google.com/search?q=web+hosting).
+* 🚪**AWS vs. web hosting:** If your main goal is to host a website or blog, and you don’t expect to be building an app or more complex service, you may wish consider one of the myriad of [web hosting services](https://www.google.com/search?q=web+hosting).
-* 🚪**AWS vs. managed hosting**: Traditionally, many companies pay [managed hosting](https://en.wikipedia.org/wiki/Dedicated_hosting_service) providers to maintain physical servers for them, then build and deploy their software on top of the rented hardware.
+* 🚪**AWS vs. managed hosting:** Traditionally, many companies pay [managed hosting](https://en.wikipedia.org/wiki/Dedicated_hosting_service) providers to maintain physical servers for them, then build and deploy their software on top of the rented hardware.
 This makes sense for businesses who want direct control over hardware, due to legacy, performance, or special compliance constraints, but is usually considered old fashioned or unnecessary by many developer-centric startups and younger tech companies.
-* **Complexity**: AWS will let you build and scale systems to the size of the largest companies, but the complexity of the services when used at scale requires significant depth of knowledge and experience.
+* **Complexity:** AWS will let you build and scale systems to the size of the largest companies, but the complexity of the services when used at scale requires significant depth of knowledge and experience.
 Even very simple use cases often require more knowledge to do “right” in AWS than in a simpler environment like Heroku or Digital Ocean.
 (This guide may help!)
-* **Geographic locations**: AWS has data centers in [about 10 geographic locations](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) (known as **regions**) in Europe, Asia, and North and South America.
+* **Geographic locations:** AWS has data centers in [about 10 geographic locations](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) (known as **regions**) in Europe, Asia, and North and South America.
 If your infrastructure needs to be in close physical proximity to another service for latency or throughput reasons (for example, latency to an ad exchange), viability of AWS will depend on the location.
 * ⛓**Lock-in:** As you use AWS, it’s important to be aware when you are depending on AWS services that do not have equivalents elsewhere.
 Basic services like virtual servers in EC2 are usually easy to migrate to other vendors, but the more services you use, the more lock-in you have to AWS, and the more difficult it will be to change to other providers in the future.
 It is quite common to mix and match services from different vendors (such as using S3 for storage but a different vendor for serving) and, in larger enterprises, to hybridize between private cloud or on-premises servers and AWS.
-* **Major customers**: Who uses AWS and Google Cloud?
+* **Major customers:** Who uses AWS and Google Cloud?
     * AWS’s [list of customers ](https://aws.amazon.com/solutions/case-studies/netflix/)includes a large numbers of mainstream sites, such as Netflix, Pinterest, Spotify, Airbnb, and Yelp.
     * Google Cloud’s [list of customers](https://cloud.google.com/customers/) is large as well, and includes a few mainstream sites, such as [Snapchat](http://www.businessinsider.com/snapchat-is-built-on-googles-cloud-2014-1), Best Buy, Domino’s, and Sony Music.